bitboxed/bitnode/README.md

 Bitboxed is building better roads and bridges from web2 and traditional public cloud to a decentralized, permissionless world.

 Bitnode is a core set of containers, kubernetes manifests, and utils for running the core bitnode server with various decentralized platform services: storage, compute, networking, databases, and other cloud services.
 These services are being developed with decentralized infrastructure and public mining & consumption in mind, and therefore will remain free and open source to the public.

-All private infra or otherwise closed source derivative works should remain separate.
+While Bitboxed may leverage some of these tools for public or hybrid cloud use cases, all private infra or otherwise closed source derivative works should remain separate.

 ## Local setup with k3s